julelang/manual/src/standard-library/std-thread.md

 `static fn spawn(routine: fn()): &Thread`\
 Spawns new thread by routine.
 Panics if routine is nil.
 Thread starts execution of routine when spawned.

+`static fn sleep(ns: u64)`\
+Stop execution of caller thread by nanoseconds.
+This functions only affects execution of caller thread, not process.

 `fn wait(self)`\
 Wait for complete execution of thread if active.
 Returns when the thread execution has completed.
 So program stops execution until thread's execution has completed.
 Panics if thread is not active.